 - then

-creates the file where all other files will be appended; - a
+touch biblio.yamlcreates the file where all other files will be appended; - a

-will be a new file; - for each file, print the last lines of the files starting with line 3 (
+forloop over the set of files inrefsthat ends by.yml, at each iteration of the loop,$fwill be a new file; - for each file, print the last lines of the files starting with line 3 (

-) and print the first lines of it but stop at the line before the last one (head -n-1
+tail -n+3), then take the result (|) and print the first lines of it but stop at the line before the last one (head -n-1) then append the result in biblio.yaml (>> biblio.yaml); - the iteration with the addition of a line break:

-echo "\n" >> biblio.yaml
+echo "\n" >> biblio.yaml.